A Q&A with Packaging Design Expert Milja Bannwart

 Milja worked for years as a designer for Estée Lauder, working with brands like Tory Burch, Michael Kors, Coach, Marni, and most recently La Mer, where she was the executive director of global packaging design.
 We asked Milja about her design process, corporate versus personal design, and what makes for a great packaging design.

-Photo courtesy of Milja Bannwart
+Photo courtesy of Milja Bannwart.

 Q: What are you working on that’s interesting to you at the moment?